When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Query Fingerprinting Attack

 \subsection{Attack Overview}

-\textbf{Attack Scenario.} We consider a scenario where a user interacts with an AI chatbot using an LLM.
-The LLM is programmed to answer a predefined set of user queries through the system prompt.
-This can occur in scenarios such as a patient in a healthcare setting interacting with an LLM to get medical queries answered, or a user in a customer service setting sharing private information with the chatbot before being redirected to a human.
+\textbf{Attack Scenario.} Consider a medical AI chatbot, programmed to answer a predefined set of user queries through the system prompt, such as a patient in a healthcare setting asking an LLM medical symptoms related to a disease.
 The queries are sent from a client device, over a network, to a server that hosts the LLM equipped with speculative decoding.
-This leads to the threat of a network-based attacker trying to eavesdrop on the queries and responses, as described in \cref{sec3}.

-\textbf{Goals and Capabilities.} \cref{fig:figure2} shows the overview of our attack.
+This leads to the threat of a network-based attacker trying to eavesdrop on the queries and responses, as described in \cref{sec3}. \cref{fig:figure2} shows the overview of our attack.
 Our attacker over the network seeks to learn the private query asked by the user.
-While the query and response packets are encrypted, the attacker can intercept the response packets, measure the time intervals between packets, and count the number of tokens per packet or simply use the packet size to approximate the number of tokens.
+While the query and response packets are encrypted, the attacker can intercept the response packets, and the packet size to approximate the number of tokens per packet.

-\textbf{Mechanism.} Since the input set is limited, the attacker fingerprints inputs based on the pattern of output token counts per iteration influenced by speculative decoding.
+\textbf{Attack Mechanism.} Since the input set is limited, the attacker fingerprints inputs based on the pattern of output token counts per iteration influenced by speculative decoding.
 There are two phases to the attack: offline and online.
 In the offline phase, the attacker profiles the number of output tokens generated per iteration vs iteration-id (we call this a \textit{trace}) for each input in the input set, and trains a random forest classifier to predict the input based on the trace.
 In the online phase, the attacker collects the trace for an unknown input and uses the classifier to identify the input.
-Next, we provide more details about how these fingerprints are obtained, and then describe how the attack works on various speculative decoding techniques (LADE, REST, BiLD).
+Next, we provide more details about how these fingerprints are obtained, and then describe how the attack works on various speculative decoding techniques (LADE, REST, BiLD, and EAGLE).